Skip to main content

 Do I have to log into each Microsoft app separately?

-No. Once you sign in to your Microsoft account, you'll have access to other Microsoft services like Teams and OneDrive for your entire session.
+No. Once you sign in to your Microsoft account, you'll have access to other M365 services like Teams and OneDrive for your entire session.
 This single sign-in experience is specific to Microsoft apps.

-The university is adopting Microsoft Authenticator specifically for Microsoft logins.
+No, the university is adopting the Microsoft Authenticator app specifically for Microsoft logins.
 It will work alongside your Duo app, which you will continue to use for other Stanford services, like Slack, Zoom, and Google Drive.

 Will I still use Duo?